 Cutting Loose by William Stafford begins by focusing on ‘sorrow’.
-Sometimes you feel down, something that is completely okay.
+Sometimes you feel down, which something that is completely okay.
 Use that sad energy to ‘sing’, let the words flow from within and ‘go where you want to go’.
-The poet then moves on to focusing on how ‘sound comes’, how guidance can come out of seemingly nowhere.
-You must ‘listen’, be ready to accept advice and willing to change your circumstances.
-The final stanza admits that there are ‘twisted monsters’ along the way, but nothing that you will not be bale to overcome.
-On ‘earth, again and agian’, life is proved to be a magical experience.
+The poet then moves on to focus on how ‘sound comes’, how guidance can come out of seemingly nowhere.
+You must ‘listen’, be ready to accept advice, and willing to change your circumstances.
+The final stanza admits that there are ‘twisted monsters’ along the way, but nothing that you will not be able to overcome.
+On ‘earth, again and again,’ life is proved to be a magical experience.
 Stafford explores the positive side of life, hoping that the reader will join him in his devotion to liberation and joy.

 You can read the full poem here.

 Stafford splits the poem into three stanzas, each measuring five lines.
 There is no rhyme scheme within the poem, the use of enjambment and caesura manipulating the flow of different lines.
 Due to this, there is no consistency within the length of the line or stanza in terms of metrical rhythm.
 The lack of constraint within the poem could be symbolic of the message of the poem, with Stafford letting go of conventionality.
 Indeed, the poet urges the reader to begin ‘Cutting Loose’, something he then displays through his structurally free poem.